UrbanVampire/libvirt-backup/README.md

 ./libvirt-backup.sh
 ```

-At the first run the script will install the utilities required for operation.
+At the first run the script will install required utilities.

 NOTE: The following package managers are currently supported: apt-get, dnf, yum, zypper, pacman.
 If you want to add support for another package manager - please contact the developer.

 Also, when you run the script for the first time, it will create a configuration file that you will need to edit to suit your needs.
 The file contains comments explaining each parameter and specifying default values.

 By default, the configuration file is created (and then searched for by the script) in the same folder as the script itself, with the same name and '.conf' extension.
 It is possible to store the configuration file in the '/etc' folder.
-To do this, you need to uncomment two lines in the body of the script:
+To do this, you need to uncomment two lines in the script:

 ```
 CONFIGFILE="/etc/$SCRIPTNAME.config"